6 Best Attractions in Shanghai for Kids

 - How to Get There: Metro Line 1 to Shanghai Circus World

-Travel Tips for Visiting Shanghai with Kids
+Travel Shanghai with Us

 Shanghai is a vibrant city with something to offer every family member.
-It's guaranteed to be a once-in-a-lifetime adventure for your kids. ,Check out our Shanghai Family Trip.
+It's guaranteed to be a once-in-a-lifetime adventure for your kids.